 accordance with RBI guidelines, the details of which are presented

-The Bank undertakes proprietary trading in Currency Futures in USD/INR
+The Bank was undertaking proprietary trading in Currency Futures in

 - The Bank has a well laid-down policy for undertaking derivative

 - The Bank is undertaking derivative transactions for hedging risks on

 its Balance Sheet as well as for trading / market-making purposes.
 Bank

 is undertaking derivative transactions like FRAs, Interest Rate Swaps,